merge/skulls/x230/README.md

 Flashing the bottom chip (closer to you) is optional.
 It has the same pinout than the upper chip.
-This allows you to enable/disable in-system flashing (without disassembling the Thinkpad) and/or to neuter the the [Intel Management Engine](https://en.wikipedia.org/wiki/Intel_Management_Engine) for [security reasons](https://en.wikipedia.org/wiki/Intel_Management_Engine#Security_vulnerabilities).
+This allows you to enable/disable in-system flashing (without disassembling the Thinkpad) and/or to neuter the [Intel Management Engine](https://en.wikipedia.org/wiki/Intel_Management_Engine) for [security reasons](https://en.wikipedia.org/wiki/Intel_Management_Engine#Security_vulnerabilities).